Flood v. Kuhn: Scope of exemption

-Since Flood lower courts have divideed over whether baseball's antitrust exemption was limited in scope to the reserve clause (the minority position, taken by only two courts) or covered baseball generally.
+Since Flood lower courts have divided over whether baseball's antitrust exemption was limited in scope to the reserve clause (the minority position, taken by only two courts) or covered baseball generally.
 To resolve this question, some courts have generally turned the inquiry to the role the reserve clause played in the original Federal Baseball case, or looked to the text of the three Supreme Court decisions establishing and affirming the exemption.